The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Ferric Acid Citrate, a signed woodcut print from 2011, is estimated to be worth between £4,450 and £6,500.
-This artwork has shown consistent value growth, with an average annual growth rate of 20%.
-This is a rare artwork with an auction history of four sales since its initial sale on 18th November 2017.
-The hammer price has shown positive growth, with the average return to the seller over the past five years being £3,557.
+The value of Damien Hirst’s Ferric Acid Citrate (signed) is estimated to be worth between £4,550 and £7,000.
+This woodcut print, created in 2011, has shown consistent value growth, with an average annual growth rate of 20%.
+This work has an auction history of four total sales since its entry to the market in November 2017.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis